 December 2016 was my annual vacation and i happened to watch a recording featuring Oprah Winfrey Interviewing Robert Kiyosaki the GOD FATHER of Wealth creation and author of the book Rich Dad Poor Dad.

-What i heard and learnt changed my life for the better because it introduced me to a thought process i never got opportunity to learn about in my decade of reading so hard to become an accomplished accountant.
+What i heard and learnt changed my life for the better because it introduced me to a thought process i never got opportunity to learn about in my decade of reading so hard to become the Chartered Accountant that i am.

 This site has been inspired by the practical business and life lessons i learnt from my mentor Mr. Robert Kiyosaki.
 He is a very successful business coach from whom i learnt about the best way to transit from being an employee to becoming a business owner/investor.

-I will be sharing with you the practical tips and guidelines that i learnt from my mentor.
+I will be sharing with you practical tips and life changing experiences i'm going through, having learnt from my mentor.

 I believe that our experience together will help you create your own thought process on the quality of life you desire to retire to.